Meteoro-class patrol vessel: History

 Construction began on 4 October 2007 with the cutting of the first sheet and was placed on the stands the first on 13 March 2009, in the shipyard San Fernando.
 The budget was €352m but the final cost was €488.4m for four units (~US$160m each).

 In June 2009, the Secretary of State for Defence and Congress confirmed the construction of a second batch to replace older patrol boats of the Anaga (3), Toralla (2), (4) and the now-retired Barceló (6) and Conejera (4) classes.
 In September 2010, the Ministry of Defence said a contract would be signed with Navantia for four additional vessels to be delivered by 2015, but the contract has yet to be signed.
 Navantia has indicated that the Batch 2 vessels will be more modular, with the potential to switch between oceanography, intelligence gathering and search-and-rescue.
 One will be a diving support vessel, and one will be a research vessel for hydrography and logistical support in the Antarctic.
 The acquisition of two vessels, to enter service in 2019, was formally approved by the Spanish cabinet on 18 July 2014 at a cost of €166.74m (US$224m) each.
 However, the envisaged in service date was subsequently delayed until the mid-2020s.

-After the authorization by the Ministry of Finance in 2020 of the investment of 167 million euros,26 at the end of 2021 the Ministry of Defense signed the order to execute the project for the construction of a new BAM, in its intervention version subacuática (BAM-IS).
+After the authorization by the Ministry of Finance in 2020 of the investment of 167 million euros,26 at the end of 2021 the Ministry of Defense signed the order to execute the project for the construction of a new BAM, in its underwater intervention version (BAM-IS).
 In April 2023 it was confirmed that it would receive the name Poseidón and the hull number A-21.

 In June 2023, after the approval of the Treasury, the Council of Ministers began the procedures for the construction of two new BAMs for maritime patrol, with extensive anti-submarine warfare capabilities, for 550 million euros.

 In September 2025, the Government authorized the design and construction of two more units.